autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-quickstart.md

 As long as they're stored in a popular format like CSV, you should be able to achieve strong predictive performance with just 2 lines of code:

 ```
-from autogluon import TabularPrediction as task
+from autogluon.tabular import TabularPrediction as task
 predictor = task.fit(train_data=task.Dataset(file_path=<file-name>), label_column=<variable-name>)
 ```